-In the not-too-distant future the aging gene has been switched off.
+In the not-too-distant future, the aging gene has been switched off.
 To avoid overpopulation, time has become the currency and the way people pay for luxuries and necessities.
-The rich can live forever, while the rest try to negotiate for their immortality.
-A poor young man who comes into a fortune of time, though too late to help his mother from dying.
-He ends up on the run from a corrupt police force known as 'time keepers'.
+The rich can live forever, while the rest struggle to negotiate for their immortality.
+A poor young man who suddenly comes into a fortune of time finds himself on the run from a corrupt police force known as the "time keepers".

 fresh: